AlexVerine/DataLabAssignement2/README.md

 ***
-To train a model :

-> python train.py --epochs 50
+The pretrained model is the folder /checkpoints/.
 To generate :

 > python generate.py

+If you want to retrain the model :

+> python train.py --epochs 50